This course is open for applications.

 Develop critical awareness of environments, applying new skills to a variety of briefs.
 Take part in workshops, seminars, lectures and tutorials and engage with peer and self-assessment, contributing meaningfully to your group.

 Focus on developing the relationship between form, content and the language of materials.
 Look at the implications, techniques, manufacturing processes and design impacts between the bespoke and mass-produced design markets.
+Explore the emotional and experiential factors at play and the narrative of space.

 Strong industry links ensure ongoing input from professional designers.
 We encourage and support work placements and internships and host a series of industry guest speakers.